larswaechter/schlaumeier/README.md

 ## Setup

-First of all, create a new env file:
+First of all, create a new environment file:

 ```bash
 cp .env.example .env